-A visit from Ofsted is expected.
-We received a mid term Diocesan inspection in March 2022 which was highly complementary of the School and its achievements.
+A visit from the Catholic School Inspectorate is expected.
+We had our Ofsted earlier this year and received a midterm Diocesan inspection in March 2022 which was highly complementary of the School and its achievements.

-The Local Authority expansion resulting in Sixth Form of entry started with effect from September 2019 and this will see an expansion in pupil numbers over the next 5 years.
+The Local Authority expansion resulting in Sixth Form of entry started with effect from September 2019 and completed this year 2023.